adventuregamestudio/ags/OPTIONS.md

 * **\[graphics\]** - display mode and various graphics options
   * driver = \[string\] - id of the graphics renderer to use.
 Supported names are:
+    * D3D9 - Direct3D9 (MS Windows version only);
+    * OGL - OpenGL;
 	* Software - software renderer.
-    * D3D9 - Direct3D9 (MS Windows version only).
-    * OGL - OpenGL (currently supported on Android, iOS and Windows).
   * windowed = \[0; 1\] - when enabled, runs game in windowed mode.
   * screen_def = \[string\] - determines how display mode is deduced:
     * explicit - use screen_width and screen_height parameters;
     * scaling - sets equal to scaled game size;
-    * max - sets equal to device/desktop size;
+    * max - sets equal to device/desktop size.
   * screen_width = \[integer\] - if screen_def is 'explicit', defines display mode width; otherwise ignored.
   * screen_height = \[integer\] - if screen_def is 'explicit', defines display mode height; otherwise ignored.
   * match_device_ratio = \[0; 1\] - when looking for appropriate fullscreen mode, prioritise ones which have same aspect ration as current device/desktop mode.